vatpac-technology/sops/docs/terminal/Sydney TCU/operations.md

 !!! example
     For an aircraft inbound from the north on the BOREE3A arrival Runway 34R, assign no lower than `A060` until south of the field, then lower as required

+!!! tip
+    With aircraft side by side on the RIVET and ODALE STARs, lateral separation will be lost at around 13 DME due to the converging nature of the procedures.
+Consider assigning vertically-separated levels to aircraft on each STAR if they are likely to be in close lateral proximity.
 ### Parallel Runway Operations

 #### Runway Selection